buley/personal/src/content/advice.md

 - *"There is no single self.
 Who you are is an ever-shifting state, dictated by context and past experience."* — Robert Sapolsky
 - *"Men are disturbed not by things, but by the view which they take of them."* — Epictetus
 - *"What we call reality is merely an agreed-upon illusion."* — Proverb

+## **Chaos, Order, and Emergent Complexity**
+*How structure and disorder interact—crucial for navigating dynamic systems.*

+- *"Out of chaos comes order."* — Friedrich Nietzsche
+- *"The process of creative destruction is the essential fact about capitalism."* — Joseph Schumpeter
+- *"Man suffers only because he takes seriously what the gods made for fun."* — Alan Watts
+- *"A system is not what it claims to be, but what it does."* — Proverb
+- *"Stability breeds complacency; only friction forces adaptation."* — Proverb

+## **The Limits of Knowledge & the Pursuit of Truth**
+*Why certainty is an illusion and skepticism is a tool.*

+- *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge."* — Daniel J. Boorstin
+- *"We live in a world of infinite information and and finite attention—whoever controls what you see controls what you think."* — Proverb
+- *"If an idea does not appear absurd at first, there is no hope for it."* — Albert Einstein
+- *"Believe those who seek the truth; doubt those who find it."* — André Gide
+- *"We do not see things as they are; we see them as we are."* — Anaïs Nin
+- *"Reality is that which, when you stop believing in it, doesn’t go away."* — Philip K. Dick
+- *"There are no facts, only interpretations."* — Friedrich Nietzsche

+## **The Nature of Systems & Institutions**
+*Power structures sustain themselves through inertia, not intent.*

+- *"Every institution is the lengthened shadow of one man."* — Ralph Waldo Emerson
+- *"The bureaucracy is expanding to meet the needs of the expanding bureaucracy."* — Oscar Wilde
+- *"There are no solutions, only trade-offs."* — Thomas Sowell
+- *"First they ignore you, then they laugh at you, then they fight you, then you win."* — Mahatma Gandhi
+- *"If a system is built to control, then every crisis will be used to justify more control."* — Proverb

+## **Game Theory, Leverage & Power Dynamics**
+*How influence is gained, lost, and weaponized.*

+- *"The man who does not value himself, cannot value anything or anyone."* — Ayn Rand
+- *"Play stupid games, win stupid prizes."* — Proverb
+- *"Power is the ability to define reality and have others accept that definition as their own."* — Wade Nobles
+- *"If you understand leverage, you don’t need to be the strongest—you just need to know where to apply pressure."* — Proverb
+- *"The most dangerous adversary is not the one who hates you, but the one who understands you completely."* — Proverb

+## **The Art of War, Deception & Psychological Warfare**
+*Winning without fighting, and making your enemy defeat themselves.*

+- *"The supreme art of war is to subdue the enemy without fighting."* — Sun Tzu
+- *"It is not sufficient to see and to know the beauty of a work.
+We must feel and be affected by it."* — Niccolò Machiavelli
+- *"If you tell a lie big enough and keep repeating it, people will eventually come to believe it."* — Joseph Goebbels
+- *"The first rule of power is that it is never given, only taken."* — Proverb
+- *"The best way to defeat your opponent is to let them think they are winning."* — Proverb

+### **Quantum Theory**
+*Observation alters the observed.
+Reality is not fixed—it is probabilistic, shifting, and entangled.*

+- *"Anyone who is not shocked by quantum theory has not understood it."* — Niels Bohr
+- *"Quantum mechanics is not describing reality.
+What it is describing is knowledge—knowledge that we obtain when we observe something."* — Carlo Rovelli
+- *"We are not observing nature itself, but nature exposed to our method of questioning."* — Werner Heisenberg
+- *"The distinction between past, present, and future is only a stubbornly persistent illusion."* — Albert Einstein
+- *"The universe is under no obligation to make sense to you."* — Neil deGrasse Tyson
+- *"There are many copies of you in the quantum multiverse.
+Some of them are reading this sentence in a different universe."* — Max Tegmark

+### **Reality as an Emergent, Fluid Construct**
+*What we call 'real' is an agreement, a snapshot of probability, a temporary coherence in an ocean of uncertainty.*

+- *"The mind creates the abyss, and the heart crosses it."* — Nisargadatta Maharaj
+- *"Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed."* — Blaise Pascal
+- *"There are no fixed physical laws, only the illusion of permanence in a sea of probability."* — Proverb